Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 args = parser.parse_args()
 ```

-Next we need to deal with some mistakes, passing the arguments into the function `turnOnLed` to operate when the pin count and operation are not empty, otherwise printing a warning
+Next we need to handle errors, passing the arguments into the function `turnOnLed` to operate when the pin count and operation are not empty, otherwise printing a warning

 ```py
 if args.pin and args.operate: